Charlie St. Cloud: Plot

 The following day, Charlie finds an injured Tess tending her father's grave.
 He tends to her at his home and they develop a relationship.
 Later, when Charlie arrives late to see Sam, he says he felt Charlie forgetting him and himself disappearing.
-Charlie explains his ongoing relationship with Sam to Tess, who has followed him, and ends things to not lose Sam.
+Charlie explains his ongoing relationship with Sam to Tess, who has followed him, and breaks up with her to not lose Sam.

 Charlie learns that Tess disappeared with her boat in a storm three days earlier.
-After meeting her on the docks, he believes he's really been interacting with her spirit as she appeared at the cemetery, and he assumes she died at sea.
+After meeting her on the docks, he believes he has really been interacting with her spirit as she appeared at the cemetery, and he assumes she died at sea.

 Florio's wife Carla tells Charlie that Florio died the previous night, giving him his St. Jude medallion.
 Remembering that Florio believed there is no such thing as a lost cause, he becomes convinced that Tess is alive and that he was saved to save her now.
 With his friend Alistair and Tess's coach Tink, Charlie takes Tink's boat to find her.

-At sunset, Charlie misses his game with Sam, causing him to move on from the living world as the brothers affirm their love.
-Sam appears to Charlie as a shooting star, revealing Tess' location.
+At sunset, Charlie misses his game with Sam, causing him to move on from the living world, as the brothers affirm their love.
+Sam appears to him as a shooting star, revealing Tess' location.
 They find the wrecked boat and an unconscious Tess.
 Charlie uses his body heat to keep her warm until the Coast Guard arrives, protecting her against hypothermia.

 Later, Charlie invites Tess to ride with him on an old sail boat he has bought.
 She is afraid, as she has had vivid dreams about them together.
-He tells Tess that these are memories, reciting a quote from her father's funeral that he discussed with her spirit.
+He tells her that these are memories, reciting a quote from her father's funeral that he discussed with her spirit.
 Charlie quits his job and makes his final peace with Sam's spirit.
 Some time later, they set off to sail around the world.